 University of Wyoming history professor Gale McGee of Laramie won a Senate seat in the year's Democratic landslide with the help of his students and without prior governmental service.
 In this election Democrats gained an unprecedented 16 Senate seats.

 The state dedicated its first entry in the National Statuary Hall Collection, a bronze likeness of Esther Hobart Morris.
 A pioneer in the women's suffrage movement, Morris earned her distinction as the first U.S. woman to serve as a justice of the peace.
 No decision of hers was ever reversed by appeal to a higher court.

 Representative Keith Thomson, 41 and a senator-elect, died before his Senate term began.
 Democratic governor J. J. Hickey of Cheyenne subsequently resigned from his office so that his successor could appoint him to the vacancy, which ran until the 1962 general election.
 Hickey lost his 1962 election bid to former Republican governor Milward Simpson of Cody.

 For the first time since becoming a state in 1890, the Wyoming Senate delegation included two members from the same political party: Republicans Clifford P. Hansen of Jackson and Malcolm Wallop of Big Horn.

 Congress held a ceremony in the U.S. Capitol Rotunda to mark the unveiling of Chief Washakie, a Flathead-Shoshone warrior, the second of Wyoming's two entries in the National Statuary Hall Collection.

-Mike Enzi became chairman of the Senate Committee on Health, Education, Labor, and Pensions, a position he held until 2007 and again starting in 2015.
+Senator Michael B. Enzi became chairman of the Senate Committee on Health, Education, Labor, and Pensions, a position he held until 2007 and again from 2015 to 2017.